simplecontainer/smr/README.md

 The smr-agent is up and running and is listening on the local interface only so no remote connection is possible at the moment.

+After starting smr-agent run docker logs smr-agent.
+This will print out certificate bundle needed for the authentication for the smr-client.

 💡

 The smr-agent is running as the docker container with super privileges to the /var/run/docker.sock to be able to manipulate docker daemon.